The Definitive Guide to

 Rapid (and unsecure) cloud adoption

 Most business applications have moved to the cloud, and the ones that haven’t are in the process of being moved.
-The worldwide public cloud services market is forecast to grow 17% in 2020 to total $266.4 billion, up from $227.8 billion in 2019, according to Gartner, Inc. This is unquestionably a positive trend - cloud adoption improves organizational agility, minimizes the burden of capex investments, and results in a more efficient outlay of resources across the board.
+The worldwide public cloud services market is forecast to grow 21.7% to total $597.3 billion in 2023, up from $491 billion in 2022, according to the latest forecast from Gartner, Inc. This is unquestionably a positive trend – cloud adoption improves organizational agility, minimizes the burden of capex investments, and results in a more efficient outlay of resources across the board.
 However, privileging speed of adoption often comes at the expense of securing these cloud environments and apps.

 Communication sprawl